tudelft3d/geo2020/supervisors/index.md

 ### A0 (Preparation)

-  - check that the supervisory team is the one that was agreed upon and approve it in the system

 ### A1 (Kick-off)

+- check that the supervisors are the ones that were agreed upon and approve it in the system
 - both supervisors should read A1 proposal
 - both supervisors must attend A1, and ask questions
 - both supervisors jointly decide if it's a go or nogo
 - 1st supervisor must put in the system the final result of A1 (continue/retake)

 ### A2 (Midterm)

 - between A1 and A3, there should one meeting to discuss the progress of the student
 - feedback must be given, with tips to improve
 - after the student has uploaded a document in MyCase (eg thesis as it stands or the slides used for a A2 presentation), the 1st supervisor must mark the A2 as done in the system by selecting Continue to Green Light phase.

 ### A3 (Green light)

 - before A3 a co-reader must be chosen
 - the co-reader must skim/read the draft version and submit comments and potential questions to the 1st supervisor.
 The co-reader doesn't need to attend A3.
 - both supervisors must read carefully the draft and ensure that the student has a chance to pass.
 You're wasting everyone's time if you know you'll give a nogo and still have the A3.
-  - you have to assess if the work is original, and thus you need to go to the [Brightspace Plagiarism Scan thingy](https://brightspace.tudelft.nl/d2l/home/47493) and check the report. ([Full details here](../rules/Nieuw_Teacher_mail_V4.docx)).
+- you have to assess if the work is original, and thus you need to go to the [Brightspace Plagiarism Scan thingy](https://brightspace.tudelft.nl/d2l/lms/dropbox/admin/mark/folder_submissions_users.d2l?db=148114&ou=47493) and check the report. ([Full details here](../rules/Nieuw_Teacher_mail_V4.docx)).
 - both supervisors must attend A3
 - 1st supervisor must put in the system the result of A3

 ### A4 (Finalisation)

-  - you have to assess if the work is original, and thus you need to go to the [Brightspace Plagiarism Scan thingy](https://brightspace.tudelft.nl/d2l/home/47493) and check the report. ([Full details here](../rules/Nieuw_Teacher_mail_V4.docx)).
+- you have to assess if the work is original, and thus you need to go to the [Brightspace Plagiarism Scan thingy](https://brightspace.tudelft.nl/d2l/lms/dropbox/admin/mark/folder_submissions_users.d2l?db=148117&ou=47493) and check the report. ([Full details here](../rules/Nieuw_Teacher_mail_V4.docx)).
 - both supervisors must attend A4, and the co-reader, and ask questions
 - grade the student with [the rubric](../rubric/)
 - make a speech in front of family and friends
 - smile a lot while doing this
 - 1st supervisor must put the final grade in the system